-Charles Randall Johnson was born about 1803 somewhere in North Carolina.
-By the 1830 US Census he had moved to Haywood County, TN (specifically in an area that would later become Alamo, TN and Crockett County), and married Margaret Louisa Wood.
-Louisa was the daughter of Frances M. Wood and Elizabeth Milburn.
+Charles Randall Johnson was born Nov.
+27, 1802 in North Carolina and likely in Orange County.
+By the 1830 census, he had migrated to Haywood County, Tennessee (specifically in an area that would later become Crockett County) to become one of the county’s earliest settlers.
+He married a local widow, Margaret Louisa Wood (April 4, 1808-March 28, 1862).
+Louisa, a daughter of Frances M. Wood (1777 in North Carolina-April 27, 1843 in Haywood County) and Elizabeth Milburn (1780-unknown).

-In 1830, the household of Charles and Louisa included:
+In 1830, the Haywood County household of Charles and Louisa Wood Johnson included:

 In 1830, Charles was 28, Louisa was 22 and their youngest daughter, Anna Elizabeth had just been born.

-Because families often lived on farms either connected or very close, it’s helpful to note the other Johnsons living around Charles and Louisa in 1830.
-Living right around them were several other heads of households with the last name of Johnson.
+Because extended families often lived on farms either connected or very close to each other, it’s interesting to note the other Johnsons living around Charles and Louisa in 1830.
 It’s possible any of these were relatives of Charles, however, I have been unable to connect them yet.

 One researcher believes Stephen and Charles were possibly brothers.
 Stephen was born about 1787 in North Carolina.
-In the 1830 census, Stephen Johnson who was 30 – 40, his wife who was 30 – 40, four males who were 20 or younger, four females who were 20 or younger and no slaves for a total of 10 in the household.
+In the 1830 census, Stephen Johnson was 30–40, his wife was 30–40, four males were 20 or younger, four females were 20 or younger and they had no slaves.
+They had a total of 10 in the household.

 The last census in which he appears was in 1850 when he was 63 and he living alone with 20-year-old Martha who could possibly be his daughter.
 By then, he was farming land with a value of $1,000.

 There was only one farm between Charles and William Johnson.
-In William’s household there were two males ages 20 to 30, one male 50 – 60, one female 15 – 20, one female 50 – 60 and no slaves for a total of five in the household.
-From other research, it can be determined that William was born in 1777 in England and by 1798 had migrated with his parents to Rutherford, TN where he married Jeanett “Jenny” Miller.
+In William’s household there were two males ages 20 to 30, one male 50–60, one female 15-20, one female 50–60 and no slaves for a total of five in the household.
+From other research, it can be determined that William was born in 1777 in England and by 1798 had migrated with his parents to Rutherford, Tennessee where he married Jeanett “Jenny” Miller.

 Next door to John and six farms from Charles is another William Johnson.
 Charles named his first son William so that is an additional connection to this neighbor.
 Could this be his brother?

-Thanks to Sister Mary Frances Cates for transcribing the article which was originally included in the Crockett Times on Thursday, July 7, 1977.
-It includes the name of those who wanted to “divide the district” in order to avoid having to cross a swamp to drill and practice military maneuvers.
 Originally, Tennessee counties were divided according to military districts, with the captains of each militia functioning like a county magistrate.
-If you were a male resident from 16 to 45 you were required to cross the swamp and show up for the military drill.
+If you were a male resident from 16 to 45 you were required to cross the swamp and show up for the military drill:

-Those who signed the petition sometime between 1828 and 1834 included:
+Those with the last name of Johnson or Wood who signed the petition sometime between 1828 and 1834 included:

-By 1840, there were 14 people living in Charles Randell Johnson’s home.
-There were eight white free persons and six slaves.
+Back in 1840, there were 14 people living in Charles Randell Johnson’s home.
+There were eight “white free persons” and six slaves.

-In the 1850 census, the family was living in district 12 in Haywood County and were very prosperous, farming 1,500 acres.
+In the 1850 census, the family was living in district 12 of Haywood County and were very prosperous, farming 1,500 acres.